queuemail/docs-and-examples/examples-hardyservice.md

         this.ip = ip;
     }
 }
 ```

-Now, we are going to define two entities to store failed emails in a local queue:
+Next, we'll define two entities to store failed emails in a local queue:

-QueueEmail.java:
 ```
 package miapp.queuemail.model;